 PLEASE READ THIS FIRST:

-I’ve entered a handful of BBQ competitions, but I have only won once.
-I parboiled some St. Louis style ribs, coated them with a brown sugar plaster rub, then BBQed them indirectly.
+I once entered a local parish BBQ competition, having never cooked ribs competitively.
+This was “competitive” in that other people were there, but certainly not a KCBS event.
+I parboiled some St. Louis style ribs, coated them with a brown sugar rub, then BBQed them indirectly.
 True, the judges were common parishioners with amateur palates who had been drinking beer all day, and maybe I only beat 8 other competitors, but I still won.
 (Yes, I know… shake your head in shame.)
 Here is the recipe.

 In a stock pot, put about 3/4 of a gallon of apple juice, 3/4 of a gallon of water, one quartered onion, one quartered apple, and a handful of whole peppercorns.

 I am using two slabs of baby back ribs, each cut in half to give me four large rib portions.
-They will cook for about a half of an hour.
+They will cook for maybe 15-20 minutes.
 After adding the ribs, the boil will die down.
 Once it gets rolling again, turn the heat down to medium.
 A parboil is partially cooking something through a boil, though a half hour in this boil will cook the ribs sufficiently.

 Rub: 1 1/2 cup brown sugar, 1/4 cup paprika, “a few” tablespoons each of onion powder & garlic powder, a tablespoon of cayenne pepper